siyengar/quic-url/draft-subodh-quic-httpqs.md

 ============

-A browser can discover that a particular HTTP resource is available via QUIC via Alt-Svc {{I-D.ietf-quic-http}}.
+A browser can discover that a particular HTTP resource is available via QUIC via Alt-Svc.
 However, in some cases it is difficult to use Alt-Svc to discover the use of QUIC:

 * A website will want to experiment with QUIC before enabling QUIC for CDN use cases.
 One desired model of experimentation is at a per-user level where a website decides whether to assign a user to a test or control group.
 A CDN